FortHell/GENERACIO-OpenSource/README.md

 OpenGL and OpenXR engine, all in C++.

 I recommend using SteamVR as the OpenXR runtime, and also using SteamVR's VR View to check the game view.
-If you don't have a VR headset, but still want to test the code, use [this](https://github.com/username223/SteamVRNoHeadset).
+If you don't have a VR headset, but still want to test the code, use a [Dummy HMD](https://github.com/username223/SteamVRNoHeadset).

+If you're using Visual Studio, make sure to set it to Release x64 before building!